LaboratoryStuff/OptoMechanics/README.md

 ------
 To be added next:

-OM-004-010 : Rotation table fr prisms and beam-slippers.
+OM-004-010 : Rotation table for prisms and beam-slippers.